DimensionDev/Holoflows-Kit/api-documents/kit.noserialization.md

 ## NoSerialization variable

-Do not do any serialization
+Serialization implementation that do nothing

 <b>Signature:</b>